 No, it’s not in the same league as having dedicated surrounds, surround backs and ceiling-mounted height speakers, but it does create a believable sense of multi-directional steering that makes for a more immersive listening experience – and with a minimal hardware presence.

 Effects-rich movies such as Mission Impossible: Ghost Protocol were portrayed with pleasing punch and intensity, with enough dimensional steering to create a believable engagement with the action.

 That said, I often felt that using the soundbar without the virtual surround engaged sounded more emphatic.
-David Gilmour’s <Live at Pompeii>, played back in stereo seemed more focussed and incisive, if not quite as airy, and also linked up better with the on-screen action.
+David Gilmour’s

 The same went for music: content from Tidal and Deezer sounded perfectly wholesome in stereo, with good imaging and detail.